-- Consumer guarantees – including responsibilities for refund and repayments
+- consumer guarantees – including responsibilities for refunds and repayments

-- Sales practices – such unsolicited consumer agreements, lay-by schemes Unfair contract terms
+- sales practices – such as unsolicited consumer agreements, lay-by schemes and unfair contract terms

 In some circumstances, specific authorisation is required from the ACCC to carry on your business, or a part of your business.

-We have expertise in preparing the necessary documentation and working with you and the ACCC to obtain the necessary approvals.
-We provide organisations with commercially-focused, strategic, timely, cost-effective and practical solutions.
+We have expertise in preparing the required documentation and working with you and the ACCC to obtain the necessary approvals.
+We provide organisations with commercially focused, strategic, timely, cost-effective and practical solutions.
 We understand the risks involved and we will take account of the unique circumstances that apply in your matter.